hashicorp/terraform-provider-azurerm/website/docs/r/vpn_server_configuration.html.markdown

 * `secret` - (Required) The Secret used to communicate with the Radius Server.

-* `score` - (Required) The score of the Radius Server determines the priority of the server
+* `score` - (Required) The score of the Radius Server determines the priority of the server.
+Ranges from 1 to 30.

 ---